 Ingredients * 2 1/2 pounds potatoes (about 6 large potatoes, if I'm being forced to choose for you, Russet Potatoes.)

-* 8 ounces of sour cream (
+* 8 ounces of sour cream (or 8 ounces of chicken stock)

-* 4 tablespoons butter (
+* 4 tablespoons butter (or less)

 * Kosher salt

-Tools * Sharp utility knife
+* Pepper Tools * Sharp utility knife

 * Cutting board